WarrenAdam/Ecommerce-Backend/README.md

 ## Overview

-The following was adpated from the Module 13 coding bootcamp protal.
+The following was adpated from the Module 13 coding bootcamp portal:

 User Story:<br>
 AS A manager at an internet retail company<br>